gisogrimm/ovbox/README.md

 JACK_NO_AUDIO_RESERVATION=1 jackd --sync -P 40 -d alsa -d hw:US2x2 -r 48000 -p 96 -n 2
 ````

-Alternatively you may compile your own0 jackd with dbus deactivated.
+Alternatively you may compile your own jackd with dbus deactivated.

 In folder `cfg`, start the session management tool: